yokadi/yokadi.github.com/README.markdown

 a title, but it can also have a description, a due date, an urgency or keywords.
 Keywords can be any word that help you to find and sort your tasks.

-# Dependencies
+## Dependencies

 - Unix or Linux system.
-MacOSX and Windows should work but have not been tested.
+Mac OS X and Windows should work but have not been tested yet.
-- Python 2.4 or higher
+- Python 2.4 or higher.
-- Sqlite module (included in Python since 2.5 release)
+- Sqlite module (included in Python since 2.5 release).
-- SQLObject 0.9 or 0.10
+- SQLObject 0.9 or higher.

-# Quickstart
+## Quickstart

 Here is an example of a short Yokadi session: